• Skip to main content

 Jeff Hunter: Embracing Confusion [The Knowledge Project Ep. #74]

 Jeff Hunter is obsessed with what drives and unleashes human potential.
-In this episode, he teaches us how to rewrite the damaging narratives holding us back, how to give and receive helpful feedback, how to improve critical thinking skills, and so much more.
+In this episode, he teaches us how to rewrite the damaging narratives holding us back, give and receive helpful feedback, improve critical thinking skills, and so much more.

 In this discussion, Jeff explains the Bad, Stupid, Lazy narrative (“BSL”) that clouds our judgment and invites conflict into our lives, the three-step method Jeff uses to give (and receive) feedback in a way that moves your goals forward, how to update your mental models in real-time to get a more accurate picture of reality, and the simple thing most people are not doing that can rapidly improve critical thinking skills.